gcallah/Rationalism/sorcery/Sorcery.md

 what is often called "neoconservatism."
-The secondary reality neoconservatives have attempted to create is one in which all actions by the United States are, by definition, virtuous, and all people, around the world, have as their deepest aspiration to become American.
+The secondary reality neoconservatives have attempted to create is one in which all actions by the United States are, by definition, virtuous, and all people, all around the world, have as their deepest aspiration to become American.

 Ron Suskind reported on a conversation with a (neoconservative) Bush administration official as follows: